Your Credit Score: What it means

 Before deciding on what terms they will offer you a loan (which they base on their risk), lenders want to know two things about you: your ability to pay back the loan, and if you will pay it back.
 To assess your ability to repay, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

-The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 The FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can learn more about FICO here.
+You can find out more on FICO here.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih both positive and negative information in your credit report.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score is based on both the good and the bad of your credit report.
+Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-At Reliance Mortgage Service, Inc, we answer questions about Credit reports every day.
-Call us: 562 320-0510.
+Reliance Mortgage Service, Inc can answer questions about credit reports and many others.
+Call us: 5623200510.